majorsl/trackremover/README.md

 # trackremover

-This is a simple script that when called will ask you which track number to remove in an mkv file.
+This is a simple script that when called will ask you which track number to remove in a directory mkv files.

 Why?